Nine familial exterminations

-The nine familial exterminations or nine kinship exterminations or execution of nine relations, also known by the names zuzhu ("family execution") and miezu ("family extermination"), was the most severe punishment for a capital offense in premodern China, Korea, and Vietnam.
+The nine familial exterminations, nine kinship exterminations, or execution of nine relations, also known by the names zuzhu ('family execution') and miezu ('family extermination'), was the most severe punishment for a capital offense in premodern China, Korea, and Vietnam.
 A collective form of kin punishment typically associated with offenses such as treason, the punishment involved the execution of all relatives of an individual, which were categorized into nine groups.
-Nine exterminations were often done by slow slicing.
-The occurrence of this punishment was somewhat rare, with relatively few sentences recorded throughout history.
+This punishment was rare, with relatively few sentences recorded throughout history.

 Punishment

 The punishment involved the execution of close and extended family members.
 These included: